Boiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii/marvkinator/README.md

 |:--------------------------------------------------------------:|
 | Number of examples where hypothesis is true given the evidence + Number of examples where hypothesis is false given the evidence (or just the number of examples which fit the evidence) |

 Now that we know this idea, we can apply it to Akinator.
-Knowing that each character in the database has a certain set of traits like "has_a_mask: true, is_a_villain: false", we can use the already known data about the character as evidence, and all the other traits to form a claim.
+Knowing that each character in the database has a certain set of traits like "has_a_mask: true, is_a_villain: false", we can use the already known data about the character as evidence, and all the other traits to form a statement.

 Example:

 Imagine that from the player's answers we know that the character has a mask and the character does not have a weapon.
 This is our evidence.
-Now, we can form a claim with this evidence for all the other traits in the database.
-For example, if the characters also have traits like _"has_a_suit, uses_magic"_, then we can form two more claims:
+Now, we can form a statement with this evidence for all the other traits in the database.
+For example, if the characters also have traits like _"has_a_suit, uses_magic"_, then we can form two more statements:

 _"The character has a suit when given that he has a mask and does not have a weapon"_ and _"The character uses magic when given that he has a mask and does not have a weapon"_.

-Now, we can look at the number of characters in the database that match these claims, and calculate the probability that the claim is true, that is, the probability that the character has this or that trait.
+Now, we can look at the number of characters in the database that match these statements, and calculate the probability that the statement is true, that is, the probability that the character has this or that trait.

 Now, knowing this, we can choose which question to ask the player.
 I decided to ask the player a question that corresponds to the trait with the lowest probability of the hero to have, because if the answer to the question is "Yes", we will cut off the maximum number of heroes from the available answers.